mingxchen/Inventory-Manager/README.md

 ## Inventory-Manager
-A GUI program that utilizes cloud database to keep track of clothing inventory for an online clothing store.
+A GUI desktop application that utilizes cloud database to keep track of clothing inventory for an online store on Etsy.com.

 ## Tools used: